sdv-dev/PyMetrics/docs/SETUP.md

 Once you have this JSON file, you have two options:

-1. Pass the path to the authentication file with the `-a` or `--authentication-credentials` argument to the `download-analytics collect` command.
+1. Pass the path to the authentication file with the `-a` or `--authentication-credentials` argument to the `download-analytics collect-pypi` command.

    | ![bigquery-a](imgs/bigquery-a.png "Pass the credentials on command line") |
    | - |